Saphron-Asia/nan.ai-ml-nlu/README.md

 # nan.ai Natural Language Understanding (NLU)

-nan.ai Natural Language Understanding (NLU)  is an open source machine learning service built for NAN.ai (a grassroots agent platform for microinsurance) support chatbot.
+nan.ai Natural Language Understanding (NLU)  is an open source machine learning service built for nan.ai (a grassroots agent platform for microinsurance) support chatbot.
 This module transforms a user utterance into a machine understandable units i.e. a predefined semantic frame as a precursor to intent identification.

-The NAN.ai NLU ML Service has two components:
+The nan.ai NLU ML Service has two components:
 1. Semantic parsing -
 2. Intent recognition -